© All content: Ana Mendes. Al rights reserved

 Ana Mendes, Ana, 2009, visual poetry, ink and rubber stamp on paper, size 297 x 210 mm © Ana Mendes

-Ana Mendes is a Portuguese visual artist and writer living and working in London and Stockholm, where she finished an MA in Writing for Performance at Goldsmiths College (2011).
-She also studied video at Royal Institute of Art, Stockholm, Sweden (2019) and animation film at La Poudriere, Valence, France (2008).
+Ana Mendes is a visual artist and writer living and working in Stockholm and London, where she finished an MA in Writing for Performance at Goldsmiths College (2011).
+She also studied photography and conceptual art at Bauhaus University, Weimar, guest student (2012), video at Royal Institute of Art, Stockholm, Sweden (2019) and animation film at La Poudriere, Valence, France (2008).

-Recent solo shows include: Konstepidemin / GIBCA Extended 2021 (Gothenburg International Biennial Contemporary Art), Gothenburg, Sweden; Chelsea College, Telephone Gallery, London, UK, 2019; Natural History Museum, Vienna, Austria; Universalmuseum Joanneum, Graz, Austria, Akademie Schloss Solitude and Linden Museum Stuttgart, Germany (all 2017).
+Recent solo shows include: Gallery 54, Gothenburg (2024), Das Schaufenster, Seattle (2024), Monade Contemporary, Kyoto (2024, upcoming), Lewisham Art House, London (2023); Konstepidemin / GIBCA Extended 2021 (Gothenburg International Biennial Contemporary Art), Gothenburg, Sweden; Chelsea College, Telephone Gallery, London, UK, 2019; Natural History Museum, Vienna, Austria; Universalmuseum Joanneum, Graz, Austria, Akademie Schloss Solitude and Linden Museum Stuttgart, Germany (all 2017).

-Group shows include: Royal Academy of Art, Summer Exhibition, 2021; Korean Gallery, Korean Cultural Centre, NY, USA; Taoyuan International Award, Taoyuan Museum of Fine Art, Taiwan; Charlottenborg Spring Exhibition, Denmark (all 2021).
+Group shows include: XVII Graphic Triennale Uppsala, 2024; Portuguese Sovereign Artist Award, Lisbon (2022), Royal Academy of Art, Summer Exhibition, 2021; Korean Gallery, Korean Cultural Centre, NY, USA; Taoyuan International Award, Taoyuan Museum of Fine Art, Taiwan; Charlottenborg Spring Exhibition, Denmark (all 2021).